-Stock-based compensation expense represents the cost of the grant date fair value of awards over the requisite service period of the awards (usually the vesting period) on a straight-line basis.
+Stock-based compensation expense represents the estimated grant date fair value of the Company's equity awards, consisting of stock options and shares issued under the Company's Employee Stock Purchase Plan, recognized over the requisite service period of such awards (usually the vesting period) on a straight-line basis.
 For stock awards for which vesting is subject to performance-based milestones, the expense is recorded over the remaining service period after the point when the achievement of the milestone is probable, or the performance condition has been achieved.
 The Company estimates the fair value of all stock option grants using the Black-Scholes option pricing model and recognizes forfeitures as they occur.